 Academics

-• Pre-register for fall classes, meeting with your various advisers as needed as you plan your schedule.
+- Pre-register for fall classes and meet with your various advisers as needed as you plan your schedule.

 Careers and Professional Development

-• If you are participating in EAP/SIP this summer, update your résumé and meet with your OPSC adviser as you prepare your bid list.
+- If you are participating in OPSC's EAP/SIP, update your application materials, meet with your OPSC adviser, and prepare your bid list.

-• Keep an eye out for emails about deadlines for Fall On-Campus Interviews (OCI), which can be quite early, and start to prepare to apply/bid.
-Both private and public sector employers will participate.
+- Keep an eye out for emails about deadlines for Fall On-Campus Interviews (OCI).

-• Complete a summer employment evaluation on Symplicity.
+- Complete an employment evaluation for your 1L summer position on Symplicity.

 Student Life